aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/horizontalpagebreakcollection/_index.md

 ```

 Adds a horizontal page break to the collection.

+**Remarks**

 Page break is added in the top left of the cell.
 Please set a horizontal page break and a vertical page break concurrently.

 **Parameters:**
 | Parameter | Type | Description |